Biography

 Yefim Bronfman

-He works regularly with an illustrious group of conductors, including Daniel Barenboim, Herbert Blomstedt, Semyon Bychkov, Riccardo Chailly, Christoph von Dohnányi, Gustavo Dudamel, Charles Dutoit, Daniele Gatti, Valery Gergiev, Alan Gilbert, Vladimir Jurowski, Zubin Mehta, Riccardo Muti, Andris Nelsons, Yannick Nézet-Séguin, Simon Rattle, Esa-Pekka Salonen, Jaap van Zweden, Franz Welser-Möst and David Zinman.
+He works regularly with the world’s leading orchestras and with conductors such as Daniel Barenboim, Herbert Blomstedt, Semyon Bychkov, Riccardo Chailly, Christoph von Dohnányi, Gustavo Dudamel, Charles Dutoit, Daniele Gatti, Valery Gergiev, Alan Gilbert, Vladimir Jurowski, Zubin Mehta, Riccardo Muti, Andris Nelsons, Yannick Nézet-Séguin, Simon Rattle, Esa-Pekka Salonen, Jaap van Zweden, Franz Welser-Möst and David Zinman.

-A recipient of the prestigious Avery Fisher Prize, one of the highest honours given to American instrumentalists, in 2010 Yefim Bronfman was further honoured as the recipient of the Jean Gimbel Lane prize in piano performance from Northwestern University and in 2015 with an honorary doctorate from the Manhattan School of Music.
+A recipient of the prestigious Avery Fisher Prize, Yefim Bronfman was further honoured in 2010 as the recipient of the Jean Gimbel Lane prize in piano performance from Northwestern University and, in 2015, with an honorary doctorate from the Manhattan School of Music.

 read more collapse